AdobeDocs/experience-platform.en/help/observability/alerts/overview.md

 ## Next steps

 By reading this document, you have been introduced to [!DNL Observability] alerts and their role in the Platform ecosystem.
-Refer to the process documentation linked to throughout this overview to learn how to manage alerts and rules in the Platform UI or the [!DNL Observability Insights API].
+Refer to the process documentation linked to throughout this overview to learn how to manage alerts and rules in the Platform UI.